 To find the visa best suited to your personal circumstances use the Visa Finder.
 Following are some of the visas commonly applied for from Brazil.

 The most common Visitor visas in this region are the Tourist and Business Visitor streams.
 Visitor visas are for short trips to Australia when there is no intention to work.
 Visitor visa holders are not permitted to work while in Australia.

 Visitor visas usually allow stays of up to 3 months depending on the circumstances and purpose of the visit.
 If you wish to stay longer than 3 months, you should provide sufficient information as to why you are requesting a longer stay.
 The Business Visitor visa does not allow a stay of more than 3 months.
-Visitor visas may be granted for a single entry or with permission for multiple entries, usually over a 12 month period.
+Visitor visas may be granted for a single entry or with permission for multiple entries, usually over a 12-month period.

-You cannot include family members as dependents, each family member needs to apply separately.
+You cannot include family members as dependants; each family member needs to apply separately.
 Any family members accompanying a Business Visitor should apply for a Tourist stream unless they also intend to participate in the business activities.

-You will be required to undergo a health examination for stays of 6 months or longer or if entering a hospital environment (including visiting patients).
+You will be required to undergo a health examination for stays of 6 months or longer or if entering a hospital environment (including for visiting patients).

 Minor children must provide evidence custody and welfare arrangements.